rosenberg9/rosenberg9.github.io/_pages/teaching.md

   </div>
   <div class="col-md-3">
     <div class="caption">
       This is a photo of a classroom in the Myhal building at the University of Toronto.
-For MAT187 I was a lecture TA, where my main duty was roaming around this (very large) room asking students questions.
+For MAT187 I was a lecture TA, where my main duty was roaming around this (very large) room.
       <br><small>Image credit: <a href="https://www.montgomerysisam.com/wp-content/uploads/2018/12/010A8885.jpg">Montgomery Sisam</a></small>
     </div>
   </div>